Partho/fansite-analytics-challenge-ppmandal/README.md

 These files don't make use of any external libraries.
 Compatible python version is >= 2.7.

-All the scripts can be invoked by running the run.sh on the root directory.
+All the scripts can be invoked by running `run.sh` on the root directory.
 Ensure that permisssions are set.
 Changes can be made to this script file to set your input and output path.

 For more information on the coding-challenge check out https://github.com/InsightDataScience/fansite-analytics-challenge